 Singles’ Day, also unofficially called a shopping day, is fast approaching.
 Don’t lose your chance to buy something cool at an unbelievable price

 We’ve got great news for shoppers from all around the world.
 November 11 is a special day for the Chinese, and it seems like this tradition has been adopted by the rest of the world during the last 7-8 years.
-Particularly, a large number of online and offline stores have unbelievable discounts to promote the holiday, and play a tremendous role in making Singles’ Day popular worldwide.
-Today, the date 11.11 is a carnival of discounts and a shopper’s paradise, and not just in the most populous country in the world.
+Particularly, a large number of online and offline stores have unbelievable discounts to promote the holiday and play a tremendous role in making Singles’ Day popular worldwide.
+The date 11.11 is a carnival of discounts and a shopper’s paradise, and not just in the most populous country in the world.
 Moreover, this holiday is now on the same level as Black Friday and Cyber Monday.

 Singles’ Day in China: the history of the holiday